 7. THIS COURT ORDERS that, pursuant to clause 7(3)(c) of the Personal Information Protection and Electronic Documents Act, S.C.
 2000, c.
 5, the Monitor and the Applicants are authorized and permitted to disclose personal information of identifiable individuals ("Personal Information") to prospective bidders or offerors and to their advisors, including human resources and payroll information, records pertaining to the Applicants' past and current employees, and information on specific customers, but only to the extent desired or required to negotiate or attempt to complete a transaction under the SISP.
 Each prospective bidder or offeror to whom any Personal Information is disclosed shall maintain and protect the privacy of such Personal Information with security safeguards appropriate to the sensitivity of the Personal Information and as may otherwise be required by applicable federal or provincial legislation.
-Each prospective bidder or offeror to whom any Personal Information is disclosed shall also limit the use of such Personal Information to its participation in the SISP.
+Each prospective bidder or offeror to whom any Personal Information to its participation in the SISP.